AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-submit-access-delete.md

 **Access Response Details**

-The data returned for an access request provides you, the data controller, with a URL you can use to download a ZIP file containing a directory for each Adobe product you own.
+The data returned for an access request provides you, the Data Controller, with a URL you can use to download a ZIP file containing a directory for each Adobe product you own.
 Within the Analytics folder, there may be:

 * Person Files - Derived from hits containing a matched ID-PERSON label